 I recently moved cross-country with my two little kids.
 What I couldn’t fit from our 3-bedroom urban bungalow into four little 5x8 wooden shipping containers, I had to pack into a 12-foot cargo trailer.
-I (somehow) successfully towed this u-haul trailer 700 miles behind my older X5, and of course, the max speed when towing the trailer was only 60 miles per hour; it took me about three days in storming weather due to the number of stops necessary when traveling with small children.
+I (somehow) successfully towed this u-haul trailer 700 miles behind my X5, and of course, the max speed when towing the trailer was only 60 miles per hour; it took me about three days in storming weather due to the number of stops necessary when traveling with small children.

 I would tell you I’m a minimalist.
 But, when trying to fit the contents of my family’s entire existence into four little wooden crates and one trailer, it was apparent just how many things we would have to part with.
 Also, we would be living (i.e. traveling) out of suitcases--one per person--for two months in between.
 This meant multiple trips to donation centers before shipping the things we wanted to keep and making the journey to our new home.

 While unpacking these crates into our new, slightly larger home, it quickly became evident how many things we would now need to go buy.
 Great!
 Having an extra bedroom really threw me for a loop--hello, entirely new bedroom set!
 And with two little kids, shopping can only be done online.
-Like many other consumers these days, I prioritize brands by their customer service and reputation instead of basing my purchasing decisions purely off of who can offer the lowest price.
+Like many other consumers these days, I prioritize brands by their customer service and reputation instead of basing my purchasing decisions purely on who can offer the lowest price.
 Which company is going to be most helpful if I need to return something?
 Who can ship big pieces of furniture and household items to the Alabama Georgia Florida line the fastest and, even better, for free?

 As I continued my unpacking I realized I left something behind when cleaning out my previous home for the new buyers: my vacuum.
 No love lost, because I was definitely due for a new one, but where would I go buy a vacuum online?
 I remember one of my friends raving about her Rainbow vacuum, which uses a water filtration system to trap dirt.
 Thanks to the Google shopping feature, I found an alternative water filtration vacuum that was $100 on Wayfair versus the $2,500 Rainbow vacuum I definitely couldn’t afford.
 The price drew me in and the reviews sold me on it.